Last Updated on January 10, 2023 by The Filtery

 What Types of Products Are We Talking About?

-When researching Bath and Body Works ingredients, we’re looking at aaallll of their products.
+When researching Bath and Body Works ingredients, we’ve looked at all categories of their products.
 That includes:

 - Scented Candles (We actually have an entire article about whether or not Bath and Body Works candles are toxic, and why.)